arkency/posts/posts/2023-09-12-six-ways-to-prevent-a-monkey-patch-drift-from-the-original-code.md

 end
 ```

-As you can see, there is no line or column references in the output.
-It stil depends on non-core-or-stdlib `parser` and `method_source` gems.
+As you can see, there is are line or column references in the output.
+It still depends on non-core-or-stdlib `parser` and `method_source` gems.
 I've made peace with them, as they're already in the project via `pry`, `mutant` and `rubocop` additions.

-For the portability I wish those dependencies weren't needed.
+For the portability, I wish those dependencies weren't needed.
 Hopefully one day this all will be easier in the future Ruby:

 <% link_to "https://twitter.com/_m_b_j_/status/1694830922548257141", target: "_blank", rel: "noreferrer" do %>
   <img src="<%= src_fit("six-ways-mp/tweet-1694830922548257141.png") %>" width="100%">